aclaflin/SQL/wk1.md

 Relational databases store related data in tables - avoids redundancy, maintenance problems

+Data integrity is critical - accuracy

 # Design process
 1. Define themes/subjects/subjects/entities/relations
 1. Put each attribute (column or field) into respective theme (table)
 1. Define a primary key for each theme/table (unique identifier for each record within a table, MUST be unique, CANNOT be NULL, every table MUST have primary key, can use attribute or auto generated surrogate ID)
-1. Determine relationships between themes/tables (define or add a foreign key, business rules (how you operate) defines relationships between tables))
+1. Determine relationships between themes/tables (define or add a foreign key, business rules (how you operate) defines relationships between tables)

-Crows foot schema - entity relationship (ER) (picture of design)
+Crows foot schema - data model, entity relationship (ER) (picture of design)

 one student has one advisor, one advisor has many students
 * advisors is 1-side/primary/parent, students is the MANY-side/related table/child